ryanfitz/node-circuitbreaker/README.md

 [![Build Status](https://travis-ci.org/Wantworthy/node-circuitbreaker.png?branch=master)](https://travis-ci.org/Wantworthy/node-circuitbreaker)

+circuit breaker is a [node.js][2] implementation of the [Circuit Breaker][1] pattern.
-circuit breaker is used to provide stability and prevent cascading failures in distributed systems
+When properly configured it can aid in providing stability and prevent cascading failures in distributed systems.

 ## Installation